umd-lib/animalmove/README.md

-animalmove: Analysis of animal population-level patterns in R.
+animalmove: Analysis of animal population-level movement patterns in R.
 ====

 Discontinued